Admission

 Undergraduate

-For B.S. in Criminal Justice and Criminology or B.S. in Forensic Science, contact the Office of Undergraduate Admission:
+For information about the B.S. in Criminal Justice and Criminology, contact the Office of Undergraduate Admission:

 Graduate

-Applicants must have or will have completed a B.A./B.S. degree from a nationally accredited university.
-Applicants with a GPA of 3.3 or higher are not required to take the Graduate Record Exam; all other applicants must take this exam, and submit their scores.
-All applicants must submit a writing sample, a personal statement of purpose, three letters of references, and official transcripts.
+Applicants must have or will have completed a BA/BS degree from a nationally accredited university.
+Applicants are not required to take the Graduate Record Exam.
+All applicants must submit a writing sample, a personal statement of purpose, a resume, three letters of references, and official transcripts.

-For M.A. in Criminal Justice and Criminology, request information.
+For information about the M.A. in Criminal Justice and Criminology, request information.

-The B.S./M.A. degree program is rigorous and focused.
-Applicants must have a 3.5 overall GPA, be in their junior, and completed these courses in Criminal Justice and Criminology with at least a 3.5 GPA: CRMJ 131, 300, 305, 315, 316, 322 and 335.
-As part of the requirements, all students must complete CRMJ 315 and a statistics class such as CRMJ 316.
+The BS/MA degree program is rigorous and focused.
+Applicants must have a 3.5 overall GPA, apply in their junior year, and complete these courses in Criminal Justice and Criminology with at least a 3.5 GPA before their senior year: CJC 101, 201, 205, and two of the following four courses; CJC 202, 203, 204, or 323.
+All prospective students must also complete a statistics class, such as CJC 206 or STAT 103.
+To view course descriptions, click here.

 A student admitted to the program must satisfy all undergraduate degree requirements, including core and major requirements.

-For more information or an application form for the 5-year B.S./M.A. program, contact Dr. David Olson, Graduate Program Director:
+For more information or an application form for the 5-year BS/MA program, contact Dr. Maribeth Rezey, Graduate Program Director.